HotaekHan/SSTDNet/README.md

 Implement 'Single Shot Text Detector with Regional Attention, ICCV 2017 Spotlight' using pytorch.
 ----------

+## This code is work for general object detection problem. not for (oriented) text detection problem.
+## I will probably update to handle oriented bounding box as soon as possible :)

 [How to use]
 1. you need dataset.